Search

 Pita dipped into smooth hummus with traditional toppings

-What to serve with Homemade Hummus
+What to Serve with Homemade Hummus

-This homemade hummus recipe is endlessly versatile.
-It isn’t just a dip; it’s perfect to have as a base for full meals.
-Here are some of my favorite pairings:
+This homemade hummus recipe is incredibly versatile.
+Itโ€™s not just a dipโ€”it also works beautifully as a spread, a snack, or a base for full meals.
+Here are some of my favorite ways to serve it:

-Vegetables: Dip raw or roasted veggies, such as air-fried broccoli, roasted beets, or top with roasted tomatoes or sautéed kale.
-It’s also delicious with pickled vegetables for a tangy contrast.
+Vegetables: Serve hummus with raw or roasted vegetables like carrots, cucumbers, roasted beets, air-fried broccoli, or sautรฉed kale.ย Itโ€™s also especially good with pickled vegetables for a bright, tangy contrast.

-Proteins: Pair with poached chicken, shredded chicken, grilled lamb, falafel, or pan-seared salmon.
-It’s also excellent topped with a soft-boiled or jammy egg.
+Proteins: Pair it with poached chicken, shredded chicken, grilled lamb, falafel, or pan-seared salmon.
+Itโ€™s also delicious topped with a soft-boiled or jammy egg for a simple, satisfying meal.

 Similar Swoonworthy Recipes to Try.